Frequently Asked Questions

 3. What is a retainer?

-4. How much will this cost me?
+5. How much will this cost me?

 We appreciate that one of the biggest factors in deciding whether to hire an attorney is how much it will cost.
 In the initial consultation, we do our best to give you a range of what it will cost to complete the matter.
 We cannot (and do not) give exact fee quotes unless we are charging a flat fee.
-We bill our time in tenth of an hour increments.
+We bill our time in tenth of an hour increment.
 A client with an ongoing matter will receive invoices monthly.
 This can be explained in more detail in the initial consultation.